Skip to main content

 Span Attributes

-Add context to your spans with attributes:
+Add context to your spans with attributes.
+You can set attributes in two ways:

 let span = Embrace.client?.buildSpan(